The Church Studios: Artists

 After the renovation of the studios, artists such as U2, London Grammar and Lana Del Rey have recorded in the studios.
 Adele filmed a live version of her song "When We Were Young" in the main studio in 2015, which has been watched more than 550 million times on YouTube.
 In 2018, Beyoncé and Jay-Z used the SSL studio to mix four of their songs, as well as cut vocals for another, on the Carters' first album Everything Is Love.
 Around the same time Mumford & Sons used the renovated studio complex to work with Paul Epworth on their album Delta.
 Madonna's fourteenth studio album Madame X, released in June 2019, was part recorded and mixed in its entirety in the SSL studio.
 Coldplay's eighth studio album Everyday Life was part recorded in the Neve studio in 2019.

 Despite 2020 being a difficult year for music, the studios have managed to keep busy and host some of the finest musical acts around the UK.
-The 1975 have part recorded their album Notes on a Conditional Form in the SSL studio in January 2020.
+The 1975 have partially recorded their album Notes on a Conditional Form in the SSL studio in January 2020.
 That same summer, artists such as Slowthai, Arlo Parks and Birdy have used The Church to work on their albums.

 In 2021, Dave released his second studio album We're All Alone in This Together, which was recorded in the SSL studio.

 List of artists who have recorded, mixed or filmed at The Church Studios: